amogh1216/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1/messages]$ pwd
 /home/lecture1/messages
 ```
 The working directory was `/home/lecture1/messages` when the command was run.
 After the command was run the working directory was the same.
-I got an error message because even though the file I changed into existed within the working directory, the specific file is not considered a directory that can be changed into. `cd` will only file into directories, not specific files.
+I got an error message because even though the file I changed into existed within the working directory, the specific file is not considered a directory that can be changed into. `cd` will only works with directories, not files.

 ## `ls`
 * ### no args